 Endurance invites the glory of God –

-Trials are the result of living in this world, and Peter says we rejoice in
+Trials are the consequence of living in this world, and Peter says we rejoice in

 This is our great hope.